DOWingard/Haskell-Language-Agnostic-Unit-Testing-Framework-for-Multi-OS-CI-CD-Pipelines/README.md

   - filepath
   - time

-If this is your first time compiling Haskell, this download may take awhile, a
+If this is your first time compiling Haskell, this download may take awhile
 ## Installation
 To run this in your environment: